Myxxin/MPC-Live-II-Tutorial/song_mode_tutorial/song_mode_tut.md

 # Song Mode Tutorial

 Here's to the king of all tutorials: **Song Mode**.
 With this, I won't hold your hand.
-I'll only provide the information that you need to string multiple sequnences together but it's up to you to fill them.
+I'll only provide the information that you need to string multiple sequnences together, but it's up to you to fill them.
 You could of course also open up my own song "song-winter" and fix its sloppy finale, but that'd be quite lazy.
 If you feel completly uninspired, it might be a good idea to go through one of the other two tutorials.
 For my part, I'll continue the gnarly IDM loop from the second tutorial and turn it into something even more nasty 🤮.

 ## Additional Basics
 This is the basic information that you need to know to quickly fill a loop
 ### Recording
 You switch on recording mode by pressing the **REC** button.
 If you want to record **OVERDUBS**, there's a switch right next to it.
 To use MIDI-capture similar to how you would in Ableton Live, press **SHIFT + REC**.

 ### MIDI Editor
 The MPCs MIDI editor is known as the **GRID** view and you open it via **SHIFT + MAIN**.